noorahamedv/portuguese_bank-marketing-prediction-dashboard/README.md

 # 📊 Bank Marketing Campaign Prediction Dashboard

-This Project predict customer subscription to term deposits using a Portuguese bank's marketing data.It includes Python machine learning, SHAP explainability, and Power BI dashboard.
+This Project predicts customer subscription to term deposits using a Portuguese bank's marketing data.
+It includes Python machine learning, SHAP explainability, and a Power BI dashboard.

 This project combines **machine learning** and **business intelligence** to predict whether customers will subscribe to a term deposit based on direct marketing campaign data from a Portuguese bank.